Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-general liability insurance cost in Alabama is shaped by the state’s below-average premium environment and by the business’s individual risk profile.
-The average range in the data is $29 to $88 per month in Alabama, while small-business averages can run about $33 to $125 per month depending on how the policy is structured and what limits are selected.
-Annual small-business costs often fall between $400 and $1,500, but the final quote varies by industry, annual revenue, number of employees, claims history, coverage limits, deductibles, and business location.
+General liability insurance cost in Alabama is shaped by the state’s below-average premium environment and by the business’s individual risk profile.
+Monthly and annual costs vary depending on how the policy is structured and what limits are selected.
+The final quote varies by industry, annual revenue, number of employees, claims history, coverage limits, deductibles, and business location.
 Alabama’s premium index is 88, which indicates costs are below the national average overall, yet the state’s high tornado risk, high hurricane exposure, and high flooding risk can still push pricing up for some businesses, especially those with public-facing locations or work performed outdoors.
-Carriers also factor in that Alabama has 320 active insurance companies competing in the market, including State Farm, Alfa Insurance, USAA, Travelers, and Liberty Mutual, which can create meaningful quote differences from one insurer to another.
+Carriers also factor in that Alabama has 320 active insurance companies competing in the market, which can create meaningful quote differences from one insurer to another.
 Businesses in healthcare, manufacturing, retail trade, accommodation and food services, and construction may see different pricing patterns because their third-party exposure levels are not the same.
 A quote in Montgomery may look different from one in coastal Mobile or storm-sensitive areas inland, so location is a real pricing variable, not just a mailing address.

 Industries & Insurance Needs in Montgomery